jon11L/Various-online-exercises/README.md

 ### ex 6:  Write a function that takes a list of numbers as input and returns the sum of all the even numbers.

 ### ex 7: python script that imports the math module and uses it to calculate the area and circumference of a circle based on a user-provided radius.

+### ex 8:  Create a program that converts temperatures between Celsius and Fahrenheit.
+The user should input the temperature and choose the conversion direction.

+### ex 9: create a program that simulates a basic ATM machine.
+The user should be able to check their balance, deposit and withdraw money.
+Use functions to handle each operation.